Financial aspects and final demand.

 • Communicate transparently with customers, e.g., include disclaimers or guidance suggesting that car-sharing is not a replacement for walking, biking, or public transit where feasible, and cooperate with public transportation operators when relevant.

-If you are a buyer of materials (materials/components/products) for your business
+If you are a buyer of materials, components or products for your business

-• Focus on circular practices that measurably reduce your material demand.
-Examples:
+Focus on circular practices that measurably reduce your material demand.

 • Create products that use fewer materials without compromising functionality.